Guide to Overcoming Objections in Sales [Examples and Framework]

 What Is a Sales Objection?

-A sales objection is a concern raised by the buyer in a sales conversation.
+A sales objection is a concern raised by a buyer in a sales conversation.
 This concern typically stands in the way of the prospect buying your product/service.

 Sales objections act as barriers in the sales process and need to be addressed as soon as they arise to continue moving the deal forward.